richelbilderbeek/review_localcovid19now/README.md

 - **State of the field:** Do the authors describe how this software compares to other commonly-used packages?

+Yes.

 - **Quality of writing:** Is the paper well written (i.e., it does not require editing for structure, language, or writing quality)?

+Yes, I would agree to accept it as-is.
+Good job!

+As a minor note, I would enjoy to see pictures in the paper.
+`localcovid19now` is about putting the spread of COVID-19 into pretty maps.
+I would strongly expect at least one such picture!

 - **References:** Is the list of references complete, and is everything cited appropriately that should be cited (e.g., papers, datasets, software)?
 Do references in the text use the proper [citation syntax]( https://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html#citation_syntax)?